sigroot/FW_LED_Matrix_Firmware/README.md

 The [default firmware](https://github.com/FrameworkComputer/inputmodule-rs/tree/main) for the Framework LED Matrix can not produce all 256 brightness levels possible on the LED Matrix hardware.
 The provided interface software is also difficult to develop with.
 This custom firmware solves both issues.
 ## Capabilities
-Framework LED Matrix physical documentation is located [here](https://github.com/FrameworkComputer/InputModules/blob/main/Electrical/LEDMatrix/README.md).
+Framework LED Matrix Input Module physical documentation is located [here](https://github.com/FrameworkComputer/InputModules/blob/main/Electrical/LEDMatrix/README.md).

 IS31FL3741A 9x34 LED board documentation is located [here](https://lumissil.com/assets/pdf/core/IS31FL3741A_DS.pdf).

 This firmware allows programs to write both PWM and scale values (as defined by the IS31FL3741A documentation) for either single LED's, all LED's, or as a 9x34 pixel image to the Framework LED Matrix.
 It also contains several demo animations such as a custom boot-up animation.
 The LED matrix can be fully refreshed at approximately 80 frames per second.